Computable-Finance/CoFiX-hedger/README.md

 **Run start**

 1. Run the project:  windows: double-click the **run.bat** file (Linux/MacOS: execute **./run.sh**) under the project path.
 When running the project, a window will pop up (please do not close it).
 You can view the log information in the window, or in the log files under the logs folder.
+These files are located in [releases](https://github.com/Computable-Finance/CoFiX-hedger/releases)
 2. log in:
 - Enter http://127.0.0.1 in the browser to enter the login page, with the default user name **cofix**, and password **&UJM6yhn**.
 - If you need to modify the password, you can modify **cofix.user.name** (user name) and **confix.user.password** (password) in the configuration file: **co-fi-x-hedging/Hedging/src/main/resources/application.properties**.